MorrisMA/M65C02A/README.md

     (1)     M65C02A core allows the 6502/65C02 index registers, X and Y, to be used as accumulators.
-Although the one address, accumulator-based architecture of the 6502/65C02 microprocessors is preserved, three on-chip accumulators should make it easier for the programmer to keep extended width results in on- chip registers rather than loading and storing partial results from/to memory;
+Although the one address, accumulator-based architecture of the 6502/65C02 microprocessors is preserved, three on-chip accumulators makes it easier for the programmer to keep extended width results in on-chip registers rather than loading and storing partial results from/to memory;

     (2)     M65C02A core allows the basic registers (A, X, Y, S) to be extended to 16 bits in width.
 To maintain compatibility with 6502/65C02 microprocessors, the default operation width of the registers and ALU operations is 8 bits.
-    Internally, the upper byte of any register (A, X, Y, S) or the memory operand register (M) is forced to logic 0 (except for S which is forced to 0x01) unless the programmer explicitly extends the width of the operation with a prefix instruction.
-(Note: the default operand/operations width can be set to 16 bits, and 8-bit operands/operations must be explicitly selected by the programmer.);
+    Internally, the upper byte of any register (A, X, Y, S) or the memory operand register (M) is forced to logic 0 (except for S which is forced to 0x01) unless the programmer explicitly extends the width of the operation with a prefix instruction;

     (3)     M65C02A core's ALU registers (A, X, and Y) are implemented using a modified, three level push-down register stack.
 This provides the programmer the ability to preserve intermediate results on-chip.
 The operation of the